spences10/scottspence.com/posts/2016/12/05/job-hunting/index.md

 > It's an employers market
 >
-> Another thing which is bad, because it’s an employer’s market
+> Another thing which is bad, because it's an employer's market
 > (apparently) employers are being very specific about the skills they
 > want potential candidates to have and currently they are driving
 > down the cost of resources with these job specifications, like: C#